Meyer Memorial Trust

 2. Our Empowered Youth

-• Reforms education systems to create opportunities for students from marginalized communities
+• Reforms education systems to create opportunities for students from marginalised communities

 • Supports educators and decision-makers who reflect the diversity of Oregon's students

-• Example awards: Jefferson 509J School District and Confederated Tribes of Warm Springs partnership for Native dual language immersion program ($200,000)
+• Example awards: Jefferson 509J School District and Confederated Tribes of Warm Springs partnership for Native dual language immersion programme ($200,000)

 3. Our Collective Prosperity